 Nothing will keep your head warmer than a traditional trapper hat, especially those made with real fur or sheepskin pelts.
 These stunning hats are designed to be worn in the coldest of conditions.
 They have earflaps that fold down and tie under your chin, perfect for when you need more warm coverage on your exposed ears and jaw.

-Trapper hats, which are also known by their Russian name, Ushanka, are similar to bomber hats, used by early aviators who flew in open cockpits on planes.
-Whatever the name, no question about it, these hats make any man look more, well, manly!
+Trapper hats, which are also known by their Russian name, Ushanka, are similar to bomber hats used by early aviators who flew in open cockpits on planes.
+Whatever the name, there’s no question that these hats make any man look more manly!

 We did our best to list all the available hat types that would suit a range of tastes and go great with your personal style.
-Our list is by no means exhaustive, though, so if you don’t see what you’re looking for in terms of color, style, or design, don’t give up; there are many options available in all budget ranges.
-And if you see any hats that you want us to add, please drop us a line with your suggestions.
+Our list is not exhaustive, though, so if you don’t see what you’re looking for in terms of color, style, or design, don’t give up; many options are available in all budget ranges.
+And if you see any hats you want us to add, please drop us a line with your suggestions.